Turn On The Tap!

 - Utilities are required to provide the source of water while bottled water companies are not.

 - Utilities are required to produce annual water quality reports.
-Our most recent water quality is available here.
+Read our most recent water quality report.

 - Tap water must be tested for coliform bacteria 100 or more times a month.
 Bottled water companies are only required to test once a week.